leedo/alice/README.md

 ##USAGE

-After installing, there should be a new `alice' command available.
+After installation, there will be a new `alice' command available.
 Run this command to start the alice server.
 Open your browser and connect to the URL that was printed to your terminal (likely http://localhost:8080/view).
 You will see a small icon in the bottom corner; this button will bring up the connection configuration window.
 Add one more more IRC servers and channels in this window and save.
-Alice will then connect to those servers, and the channels will appear as tabs at the bottom of the screen.
+Alice will then connect to those servers, the channels appearing as tabs at the bottom of the window.

 ##COMMANDS